 The 1099-K is meant to ensure that those that do business online report their income.
-Third-party payment processors are required issue this form when you have at least $20,000 in transactions?and?200 transactions.
+Third-party payment processors are required to issue this form when you have at least $20,000 in transactions and 200 transactions.
 For the most part, if you don't meet both of those conditions, you probably won't see the 1099-K. In fact, here's what PayPal says about it:

 Understand, though, that there are some states where the threshold for reporting is lower.
-Vermont and Massachusetts are two of those states.
-If you live in those states, even if you don't reach both thresholds, you could find yourself with a 1099-K.
+If you live in affected states, even if you don't reach both thresholds, you could find yourself with a 1099-K.

 The issuer sends a copy to the IRS, and a copy to you, for your records.
 Just like the 1099-MISC, the IRS gets a copy and you get a copy.
 So it's not exactly a PayPal 1099-K, but it is a form that many people are going to receive as a result of carrying on business through PayPal.
 I will be receiving one ? just as I received a 1099-K last year.